 Ridership is a major factor in determining frequency for a particular route and service.
 High-ridership routes, like Heavy Rail and Frequent Local Bus routes see some of the most frequent service in MARTA's network.
-Adjusting service frequency can be a useful tool for MARTA to address other standards, like Service Capacity (3.3) and On-Time Performance (3.4).
+Service Frequency is also critical to the Service Hours (4.1), Service Capacity (4.3), and On-Time Performance (4.4) Service Standards and therefore is considered in conjunction with these standards.

-- Determine average number of passengers per hour for each route. - 2.
-Determine average number of passengers per hour for each service tier. - 3.
-Compare individual route average for passengers per hour with service tier average. - 4.
-Consider the route's performance with respect to other service standards and tier averages.
+- Determine average number of passengers per hour for each route. - Determine average number of passengers per hour for each service tier. - 3.
+Compare individual route average for passengers per hour with service tier average. - Consider the route's performance with respect to other Service Standards and tier averages.
 Consider possible service changes, if warranted. - 5.
 MARTA implements major service changes after public outreach, public hearings, budget considerations, and Board adoption within the service change process (as described in Chapter 4: Service Change Process).
 Service changes may be recommended after a route performs outside the service tier standard for two consecutive service change periods (eight months).